Every Sunday Is Super Bowl Sunday

 We as Christians/Churches have to give it all we’ve got – do whatever it takes – leave it all on the field – as @stevenfurtick says ‘burn it to the ground’ – every stinkin’ Sunday!
 We have to nail it every Sunday.
 How well our services go (music, video, drama, message) – how well we greet people & make them feel welcomed, accepted, & appreciated – how well we love on their kids & teens in those 60 minutes may be the deciding factor as to where that person spends eternity.
 We’ve got to leave it all on the field!

-I’ll share more about this very soon – but let me leave you with this one last thought… There ain’t no football players who have made it to the big dance who are calling in sick, going on vacations, or sleeping in late & missing Super Bowl Sunday!
-I think when we as Christians/Churches finally grasp just how important Sunday is – we’ll finally see our commitment, dedication, preperation, & performance – where God wants & deserves it to be.
+Here’s another thought… There ain’t no football players who have made it to the big dance who are calling in sick, going on vacations, or sleeping in late & missing Super Bowl Sunday!
+I think when we as Christians/Churches finally grasp just how important Sunday is – we’ll finally see our commitment, dedication, preparation, & performance – where God wants & deserves it to be.

-This entry was posted on August 28, 2012 by Howard J Koepka.
-It was filed under Church Life, Leadership, ministry, Personal Life, Serve The World, Social Media, Spiritual growth and was tagged with Acworth, Appreciation, Atlanta, blogging, blogs, celebration, Christianity, church, compassion, evangelism, facebook, faith, God, helping others, internet, invite people to church, Jesus, Kennesaw, love, mercy, Ministry, servant evangelism, serve, serving, Social Media, technology, twitter, Volunteer, Volunteers.
+This entry was posted on January 30, 2013 by Howard J Koepka.
+It was filed under Church Life, ministry, Personal Life, Serve The World, Social Media, Spiritual growth and was tagged with Acworth, Appreciation, Atlanta, blogging, blogs, Christianity, church, evangelism, facebook, God, invite people to church, Jesus, Kennesaw, love, Ministry, servant evangelism, serve, serving, Social Media, technology, twitter, Volunteer, Volunteers.